teresafranxman97/teresafranxman97/README.md

 🔭 I’m currently working on building features for Underdog Devs as one of the Lead UX Engineers

-🌱 I’m currently learning how to build better user interfaces and experiences
+🌱 At the moment I’m learning how to build better user interfaces and experiences

-👯 I’m looking to collaborate on educational, social justice, or any projects that will bring about doing social good
+👯 I’m looking to collaborate on educational, social justice, or any projects that will require creative thinking and allow me free range in design development

 😄 Pronouns: She/Her